 If the parties have reached an agreement between themselves and want to save on costs, a DIY divorce can be obtained from your local Magistrates Court, where the clerk of the court will provide you with the specific forms to be completed.

-This could be finalized in just four to six weeks.
+This could be finalised in just four to six weeks.

 In essence, it all depends on the circumstances, the issues in dispute and whether the parties are able to communicate effectively.